 - Plantar fasciosis

-Patients own blood is used.
+The patient’s own blood is used.
 Specially prepared platelets are taken and then re-injected into the affected area.
-These platelets release substances known as growth factors that lead to tissue healing.
+These platelets release substances known as growth factors that can promote tissue healing.

 Depending on a patient’s condition, a series of 1 to 3 injections may be required at 4 to 6 week intervals.